Saltworker/DJITelloPy_gamingController/README.md

-# Fly your tello using your old gaming controller
+# Fly your tello using your own gaming controller
 Control your tello with a gaming controller supported by pygame using the repository 'DJITelloPy'.
 DJITelloPy repository link: https://github.com/damiafuentes/DJITelloPy